Students can choose from 46 major programs and 49 minor programs.

 The student-to-faculty ratio is 8:1.

-MIT is organized into 5 schools: about 65% of students major in the School of Engineering, 26% in the School of Science, 3% in the Sloan School of Management, 4% in the School of Humanities, Arts, and Social Sciences, and 2% in the School of Architecture and Planning.
+MIT is organized into 5 schools: School of Engineering, School of Science, Sloan School of Management, School of Humanities, Arts, and Social Sciences, and School of Architecture and Planning.
 When students apply to MIT they do not need to apply to a specific school or program.
 All students start at MIT as undeclared and choose their program of study at the end of their first year.

 MIT's Undergraduate Research Opportunity Program (UROP) gives students the chance to work on cutting-edge research.

 During Independent Activities Period (IAP), a special 4-week period in January, students can pursue their own educational interests and goals.